Website categorization is assigning one or more of predefined categories to a given website, based on its content.

-Another use case of URL classifiers is cybersecurity.
+Another use case of URL classification API is cybersecurity.
 The company can set up an online filtering system and disallow access (from internal networks) to any external websites that are in particular categories, e.g. gaming, shopping and similar, helping protect employees and guests on own networks from potential cybersecurity incidents.
 By restricting access to gaming sites, the company can also help keep productivity high.

 How does Websitecategorizationapi.com categorize websites

 Websitecategorizationapi.com supports both offline classification as well as real, live classification of websites, which means that the user submits the URL, the service fetches its content, sends it to the NLP pipeline and then the ML classifier which outputs the resulting classification in JSON format.

-The service provides you with example code in various programming languages, including python, so you can start working with the service and start getting categorizations immediately.
+The service provides you with example code to categorize websites in various programming languages, including python, so you can start working with the service and start getting categorizations immediately.

 Support of 100+ languages for URL classification API

 The API service from Websitecategorizationapi.com supports as part of paid plan, content written in 100+ languages.
 The service uses custom neural machine translation (NMT) models to translate the languages on the fly to English language, as the ML classifiers were trained on English language texts.
 If a language is not among the 100+ that the service supports, the company will add it on request.